HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 A median of desktop pages request 11 third-party resources whereas 10 first-party requests.
 This difference increases as we move up to the 90th percentile as 33 requests on mobile pages are first party but the number goes up to 34 for third-party requests for the mobile pages.
 Clearly, the number of third-party resources requested is always one step ahead of the first-party ones.
 Irrespective of the performance and reliability [risks that requesting third-party resources brings](https://css-tricks.com/potential-dangers-of-third-party-javascript/), the usage seems to favour third-party scripts, which could be due to the [useful interactivity features](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/adding-interactivity-with-javascript) that it gives to the web.

-This is where one has to put their ‘performance-nerd’ cap on, and ensure that using third-party script, he [doesn’t lose control over the performance of the page or let the main thread get bloated](https://csswizardry.com/2017/07/performance-and-resilience-stress-testing-third-parties/) with too much JavaScript being transferred by [loading these scripts better](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript).
+This is where one has to put their ‘performance-nerd’ cap on, and ensure that using third-party scripts [doesn’t result in losing control over the performance of the page or the main thread getting bloated](https://csswizardry.com/2017/07/performance-and-resilience-stress-testing-third-parties/) with too much JavaScript being transferred by [loading these scripts better](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript).

 ### AJAX